 What colors go with slate?

 When slate is paired with vibrant, bold accent colors, this color contrast can create a dynamic and elegant color palette for the home.
-In this hallway space, the bright orange chair and painted feature stripe work beautifully with the slate painted walls and white painted paneling - great choice for accent colors for gray.
+In this hallway space, the bright orange chair and painted feature stripe work beautifully with the slate painted walls and white painted paneling - a great choice for accent colors for gray.

 Justyna Korczynska states, 'I love gray in the bedroom – either a really watery tone for a bright and clean look, or a deep slate or charcoal for more drama.
 Really anything goes with either – a shocking pink, a touch of metallic, a deep mustard – you need to choose the atmosphere that you want to create, and decide whether that means you want to use deep and dramatic tones, or light and reflective ones'.